swiftotter/den/docs/environments/magento2.md

         mkdir -p ~/Sites/exampleproject
         cd ~/Sites/exampleproject

-2. From the root of your new project directory, run `env-init` to create the `.env` file with configuration needed for Warden and Docker to work with the project.
+2. From the root of your new project directory, run `env-init` to create the `.env` file with configuration needed for Den and Docker to work with the project.

         den env-init exampleproject magento2